 As of April 2019, lower-level cover policies in the Basic category will include (at a minimum) restricted hospital cover for clinical categories including:

 - Hospital psychiatric services.
 This includes care for patients with psychiatric issues and disorders like schizophrenia as well as addiction and eating disorders.

 - Rehabilitation.
 Patients recovering from surgery or illnesses including strokes and rehabilitation will receive rehab in hospital.

 - Palliative care.
 This includes hospital treatment for those with a terminal illness.

 How will this affect you?

-If you are on a fixed income, live in a rural area or simply want to access private services in public hospitals, the government has ensured you will still have the same access to PHI and coverage come April as you do now.
-Although basic coverage is set to stay the same, be sure to check your insurer isn't altering its lower-level policies.
+If you are on a fixed income, live in a rural area or simply want to access private services in public hospitals, the government has ensured you will still have at least the same level of cover as you do now.
+Although basic cover is set to stay the same, be sure to check your insurer isn't altering its lower-level policies.
 It's worth remembering that these are only minimum requirements, so your policy might change.